Skip to content

 Friday Nights at OMCA Special Members Lounge

 Calling all Members!
-Join us for a special members’ lounge on the 3rd Level Terrace, overlooking our Garden.
-Mingle with fellow OMCA enthusiasts while enjoying light refreshments.
-Plus, we’ll be raffling off some awesome OMCA merch!
+Join us for a special members’ lounge on the Upper Level terrace, overlooking our Garden.
+Mingle with fellow OMCA enthusiasts while enjoying light refreshments, sidewalk chalk, and games for the entire family.
+Plus, we’ll be playing bingo and giving away awesome OMCA merch!

 Learn More